This one’s for the kids.

 The park is a destination in and of itself, but you can make it a day-long adventure by exploring nearby downtown Sun Prairie.
 Take a short walk from the park to downtown on a Saturday morning and you’ll find the Sun Prairie Farmers’ Market set up near Cannery Square Park.

-Visit July 31 – August 2, and you’ll also get to enjoy the final Streets of Sun Prairie’s Balloon Flower Weekends with Saturday Music.
+And, there's always something fun happening in Sun Prairie.
 For more information about all events and business activities in Downtown Sun Prairie, follow their Facebook page.

 Anything else I should know?

 Dream Park is full of little details to discover — like Leo the Loveable Bubbler and artwork by area school children.
 Bring along this Dream Park scavenger hunt on your visit for a challenge!
 (Also bring the Explore Outdoor Madison Nature Checklist to up your exploration.)

 Here are a few of the many restaurants near Sun Prairie Dream Park: